Britain set for biggest rail strike in decades

 Countries around the world are being hit by decades-high inflation as the Ukraine war and the easing of Covid restrictions fuel energy and food price hikes.

-The strikes are planned for Tuesday, Thursday and Saturday in the biggest dispute on Britain’s railway network since 1989, according to the RMT.
+The strikes are the biggest dispute on Britain’s railway network since 1989, according to the RMT.

-The union has also announced a 24-hour walkout of its members on the Tube, London’s underground railway network, planned for Tuesday.
+RMT members on the London Underground will stage a 24-hour stoppage on Tuesday.

-Rail operators, however, warn of disruption throughout the week – with lines not affected by strike action nevertheless reducing services.
+Rail operators, however, warn of disruption throughout the week, with lines not affected by strike action still having to reduce services.

-“Talks have not progressed as far as I had hoped and so we must prepare for a needless national rail strike and the damaging impact it will have,” said Andrew Haines, chief executive of Network Rail, which looks after the country’s rail tracks.
+Andrew Haines, chief executive of Network Rail, which looks after the country’s rail tracks, called the strikes “needless” and said they would have a “damaging impact”.

-“We, and our train operating colleagues, are gearing up to run the best service we can for passengers and freight users next week, despite the actions of the RMT.”
+“We, and our train operating colleagues, are gearing up to run the best service we can for passengers and freight users next week, despite the actions of the RMT,” he added.

-The strikes are likely to compound travel chaos in the aviation sector, after airlines were forced to cut flights due to staff shortages, causing long delays and frustration for passengers.
+The strikes are likely to compound wider travel chaos, after airlines were forced to cut flights owing to staff shortages, causing long delays and frustration for passengers.

 Thousands of workers were sacked in the aviation industry during the pandemic but the sector is now struggling to recruit workers as travel demand rebounds following the lifting of lockdowns.

-The government and the RMT were engaged in a war of words over the weekend, after the union’s general-secretary Mick Lynch said strikes would go ahead as “no viable settlements” had been found to the disputes.

-But Transport Secretary Grant Shapps accused union bosses of refusing to meet for further talks on Saturday and instead attending a protest march against the rising cost of living.
+Teaching staff and workers in the state-run National Health Service are reportedly also mulling strike action.

+And several other transport unions are balloting members over possible strike action, which could go ahead in the coming weeks.

-Shapps said the disruption would cause “misery” and force hospital patients to cancel appointments.
-And pupils sitting exams would face extra pressures through having to change their travel plans.
+Transport Secretary Grant Shapps said the disruption would cause “misery” and force hospital patients to cancel appointments.

+Pupils sitting exams — including his own children — would face extra pressures through having to change their travel plans, he said.

 Comments